vinayak5490/LostFoundPortal/README.md

 # TraceIt - Lost & Found Portal

 TraceIt is a modern web application that helps users report, search, and recover lost items.
-Users can post lost/found items, chat in real-time, and contact each other securely.
+Users can post lost/found items, and contact each other securely.

 ## Features